robertnunn/7DTD-Modlets/README.md

 ## Works in progress
 - **Faster Gyro Reverse**: Trying to increase the gyrocopter's reverse speed when on the ground, to make maneuvering easier.
 - **Vehicles Mods**: Adds mods for vehicles.
 Currently vehicles have slots for mods, but no vehicle mods are currently implemented.
 There seems to be issues with what passive_effects are implemented.
 This is currently a placeholder for when those features are implemented.
-- **Solar Crafting**: Allows the crafting of solar banks, solar cells, photovoltaic(PV) material, and the old electronic parts.
-Solar cell quality controlled by the 'Yeah Science!' perk.
-Only learnable from the schematic.